Named as executor for a deceased person, but not sure what you need to do? We can help you with that.

 Managing an estate can be a complicated job.

-All of this work has to be carried out according to timelines under the Rules and the law.
+All of this work has to be carried out according to various timelines set out under the law.

 Can I manage the estate myself?

-You can administer an estate yourself provided you are organized, know the rules and have the time.
+You can administer an estate yourself provided you are organized, know the law, the rules and have the time.

 If the deceased owned any real property, you may require our assistance to help you prepare the legal paperwork to transmit the property into your name as executor, or to sell that property when the law allows you to do so.